Safort/go-weather-bot/README.md

-Just experiment with creating Telegram bot on Go.
+Just experiment to create a telegram bot on Go.